DCC-EX/dcc-ex.github.io/docs/ex-commandstation/index.rst

 * A |WiThrottle Server| implementation,
 * General purpose inputs and outputs (I/O) for extensibility, and
 * |JMRI| integration
+* |EX-RAIL| Automation and Animation scripting that can control everything on your layout, including the locos

 It also supports: